Quasi-Concavity for Gaussian Multicast Relay Channels: Introduction

 \section{Introduction}

-A \emph{multicast relay channel} (MRC) is an information network with a source node, a relay node, and two or more destination nodes, and where one message originating at the source should be received reliably at the destinations.
-We consider additive white Gaussian noise (AWGN) MRCs and show that certain information rate expressions are quasi-concave in the receiver signal-to-noise ratios (SNRs), the transmit correlation coefficient, and the relay position.
-Quasi-concavity means that efficient algorithms can optimize signaling and the relay position.
-For example, suppose one wishes to place a relay to maximize the multicast rate~\cite{Kramer-Gastpar-Gupta-2005,Aggarwal-Bennetan-Calderbank-2009}.
-We studied this problem for a decode-forward (DF) strategy in the low-SNR regime in \cite{Thakur-Fawaz-Medard-Infocom2011, Thakur-Fawaz-Medard-ISIT2011, Thakur-Fawaz-Medard-ISIT2012}.
-This paper extends the results to other strategies such as quantize-forward (QF) and to general SNR regimes.
+A multicast relay channel (MRC) is an information network with a source node, a relay node, and~two or more destination nodes, and where one message originating at the source should be received reliably at the destinations.
+We consider additive white Gaussian noise (AWGN) MRCs and show that certain information rate expressions are quasi-concave in the receiver signal-to-noise ratios (SNRs), the~squared source-relay correlation coefficient, and the relay position.
+In particular, we study cut-set (CS), decode-forward (DF), and quantize-forward (QF) rates.
+Quasi-concavity suggests that efficient algorithms can optimize signaling and the relay position.